RedGuides/MQ2Boxr/README.md

 ## MQ2Boxr

-This plugin provides a command to control boxes running CWTN plugins, KissAssist, MuleAssist, and rgmercs.
+This plugin provides a command to control various combat assistants.
 The idea is to have one common command, which can be broadcast to all boxed characters, regardless of what they are running.

 ### Commands